Fundraising Using Crowd Sourcing/Crowd Funding

 Don't forget to thank your donors!

 Another key part of crowdsourcing is thanking your donors via social media.
-Be sure to show gratitude, share updates of how the money is helping you, as well as if you plan to “pay it forward.”
-This helps individuals who donate to feel part of a community and strengthens a continued connection to you, your story and your needs.
+Be sure to show gratitude, and share updates of how the money is helping you, as well as if you plan to “pay it forward.”
+This helps individuals who donate to feel part of a community and strengthens a continued connection to you, your story, and your needs.